-Publish content like case studies, blog posts, videos, interviews, photos, patient testimonials, infographics, medical breakthroughs, conversations about the healthcare industry, and help drive more value to your website and increased the use of relevant keywords on your website to aid in your search rankings.
+Publish content like case studies, blog posts, videos, interviews, photos, patient testimonials, infographics, medical breakthroughs, and conversations about the healthcare industry, and help drive more value to your website and increased the use of relevant keywords on your website to aid in your search rankings.

 An excellent way to brainstorm quality content for your organization is to think of patients’ commonly asked questions in your field.
-For example, if you were a podiatrist, may be potential patients would be searching for information on “myths about bunion surgery” or “ways to protect their feet in the winter.”
+For example, if you were a podiatrist, your potential patients would be searching for information on “myths about bunion surgery” or “ways to protect their feet in the winter.”

 Create content that answers these questions for your audience to drive traffic to your website when potential patients are looking for information surrounding your expertise.
 This also helps to build credibility and authority for your organization as an expert on the subject area.